Move Forward With A Cape May Divorce Attorney Focused On Practical Solutions

 Q. How long will my New Jersey divorce take, and what timeline should I expect in Cape May County?

 A. Uncontested cases often wrap up in about two to four months once a written settlement agreement is signed and filed.
 Contested cases commonly take six to twelve months, depending on complexity and court scheduling.
-Typical steps include a case management conference, discovery, the Early Settlement Panel, economic mediation, and a final settlement conference.
+Typical steps in the legal process include a case management conference, discovery, the Early Settlement Panel, economic mediation, and a final settlement conference.
 If issues remain, the court sets a trial date.
-Cape May matters follow the same statewide process, though specific calendars can vary.
+Cape May County matters follow the same statewide process, though specific calendars can vary.
 We work to streamline tasks, narrow disputes early, and keep you prepared for each step to avoid delays.

 Q. What are the grounds for divorce in New Jersey, and which is the simplest option?

-A. New Jersey allows both no fault and fault grounds.
+A. New Jersey allows both no-fault and fault grounds.
 The most common and simplest is irreconcilable differences, which requires that the marriage has been broken for at least six months with no reasonable prospect of reconciliation.
 Other grounds include 18 months of separation, extreme cruelty, adultery, desertion, addiction, and imprisonment.
 Using irreconcilable differences avoids proving misconduct and reduces conflict, which helps in Cape May and across the state.
 We can review your facts and help you select the ground that fits your situation and goals.

 Q. How does New Jersey divide property, including a Cape May vacation home or rental?